Can Rock Climbing Contribute to Ecotourism?

 This suggests to me that the climbing community can enjoy a fruitful working relationship with ecotourism providers which currently accommodate safari and beach holidays.
 Climbers are already investing in eco-friendly gear and clothing, why not utilise ecotourism infrastructure for climbing holidays?

 “Whilst climbing on “God’s own rock”, gritstone, it was on grit that I first observed climbing ethics – do not bolt the grit”

 A recent climbing short film (and a personal favourite of mine) called “United States of Joe’s” explores the issues of cohesion when a group of climbers begin flocking to ‘Joe’s Valley’, a crag in Emery County, Utah which was first developed in the 1990s, and now enjoys international fame.
-The cultural differences between the climbers arriving in the area and the mormon locals from the neighbouring Joe’s Valley created a tension through the two groups, however, they were resolved through the climbers’ community engagement and support of the local community.
+The cultural differences between the climbers arriving in the area and the Mormon locals from the neighbouring Joe’s Valley created tension through the two groups, however, they were resolved through the climbers’ community engagement and support of the local community.

 Through an expression of goodwill, the relationship between climbers and locals has gone from strength to strength, and the area has been able to recover from economic hardship through the recognition of the crag as a natural resource.

 Climbers gravitate to unique craggy landscapes, a natural resource which can allow tourism to diversify within a region.
 As beaches and safari locations enjoy success in the tourism industry, climbing locations can put the spotlight on new locations, and funnel investment into underrepresented communities in previously disregarded regions.
 Climbing allows countries to capitalise on a new natural resource, and one which can be sustained, and generative for local economies.
 With climbing development expanding globally, climbers from Europe and the United States are increasingly travelling further afield to explore new climbing areas.